How to buy Unibail-Rodamco-Westfield (URW) shares in Australia

 Unibail-Rodamco-Westfield share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Unibail-Rodamco-Westfield's is 1.7392.
-This would suggest that Unibail-Rodamco-Westfield's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Unibail-Rodamco-Westfield's is 2.023.
+This would suggest that Unibail-Rodamco-Westfield's shares are significantly more volatile than the average for this exchange and represent a higher risk.

 Frequently asked questions